gpuligundla/gpuligundla.github.io/content/_index.md

 # work.

 **MyUI.ai**
 Software Developer • Clemson, SC
 `Jul 2025 - Present, Aug 2024 - Dec 2024`

-Collaborated with the founding team to architect and develop a full-stack web and mobile application for a client, integrating advanced RL-based models to deliver intelligent, user-focused solutions.
+Founding team member architecting a multi-tenant, fully scalable B2B health platform for senior living communities.
+Responsible for end-to-end product architecture, backend system development, and collaboration on web and mobile client applications.
+Lead a team of five engineers, driving technical direction and ensuring seamless integration across all product components.

 · · ·

 **Clemson University**
-Graduate Assistant _(part-time)_
+Graduate Assistant _(part-time)_ • Clemson, SC
-`Jan 2025 - May 2025, Jan 2024 - May 2024` • Clemson, SC
+`Jan 2025 - May 2025, Jan 2024 - May 2024`

-Collaborated with faculty and research teams on various academic projects, contributing to full-stack development initiatives and research-based applications.
+Developed full-stack research data applications supporting water filtration projects, efficiently managing over 100,000 experimental reports.
+Designed and maintained ETL pipelines for streamlined data processing, and administered Linux workstations integrated with the Palmetto High Performance cluster (HPC).
+Developed parallel execution scripts and automated remote setup for OpenFOAM and ParaView using client-server architecture with HPC.

 · · ·

 **Musco**
-Software Engineer Intern
+Software Engineer Intern • Urbandale, IA
-`May 2024 - Aug 2024` • Urbandale, IA
+`May 2024 - Aug 2024`

 As part of the Emerging Tech team, I contributed to the development of an industry-first, machine learning-powered software intelligence product designed to assist umpires in baseball.
 My primary focus was on architecting and implementing core features within the software layer, and setting up observability system for the edge IoT devices.

 · · ·

 **SonicWall**
-Software Developer
+Software Developer • Bengaluru, India
-`Jun 2022 - Jul 2023` • Bengaluru, India
+`Jun 2022 - Jul 2023`

 Developed and maintained internal and client-facing tools supporting SonicWall's core firewall products.
 Enhanced automation, improved user experience, and collaborated with cross-functional teams to deliver robust solutions for enterprise security workflows.

 · · ·

 **Tata Consultancy Services**
-Associate Systems Engineer
+Associate Systems Engineer • Bengaluru, India
-`Sept 2020 - Jun 2022` • Bengaluru, India
+`Sept 2020 - Jun 2022`

 Built and enhanced full-stack enterprise applications for global clients, focusing on improving performance, reliability, and user experience.
 Worked closely with cross-functional teams to deliver scalable solutions and streamline key business workflows.